Deterministic Constructions of Binary Measurement Matrices from Finite Geometry: Introduction

-Recently, connections between LDPC codes \cite{gallagerit} and CS excite interest.
-Dimakis, Smarandache, and Vontobel \cite{adrs} pointed out that the LP decoding of LDPC codes is very similar to the LP reconstruction of CS, and further showed that parity-check matrices of good LDPC codes can be used as \emph{provably} good measurement matrices under basis pursuit.
-LDPC codes are a class of linear block codes, each of which is defined by the nullspace over $\mathbb{F}_2=\{0,1\}$ of a binary sparse $m\times n$ parity-check matrix $H$.
-Let $\mathcal{I}=\{1, 2, \ldots, n\}$ and $\mathcal{J}=\{1, 2, \ldots, m\}$ denote the sets of column indices and row indices of $H$, respectively.
-The \emph{Tanner graph} $G_{H}$ \cite{tanner} corresponding to $H$ is a bipartite graph comprising of $n$ variable nodes labeled by the elements of $\mathcal{I}$, $m$ check nodes labelled by the elements of $\mathcal{J}$, and the edge set $E\subseteq\{(i, j):i\in \mathcal{I}, j\in \mathcal{J}\}$, where there is an edge $(i, j)\in E$ if and only if $h_{ji}=1$.
-The \emph{girth} $g$ of $G_{H}$, or briefly the girth of $H$, is defined as the minimum length of circles in $G_{H}$.
-Obviously, $g$ is always an even number and $g\geq4$. $H$ is said to be $(\gamma,\rho)$-\emph{regular} if $H$ has the uniform column weight $\gamma$ and the uniform row weight $\rho$.
-The performance of an LDPC code under iterative/LP decoding over a binary erasure channel is completely determined by certain combinatorial structures, called stopping sets.
-A \emph{stopping set }$S$ of $H$ is a subset of $\mathcal{I}$ such that the restriction of $H$ to $S$, say $H(S)$, doesn't contain a row of weight one.
-The smallest size of a nonempty stopping set, denoted by $s(H)$, is called the stopping distance of $H$.
-Lu \emph{et al.} \cite{wlkk} verified that binary sparse measurement matrices constructed by the well-known PEG algorithm \cite{xheeit} significantly outperform Gaussian random matrices by a series of experiments.
-Similar to the situation in constructing LDPC codes, matrices with girth 6 or higher are preferred in the above two works \cite{adrs, wlkk}.
+Recently, connections between low-density parity-check (LDPC) codes \cite{gallagerit} and compressed sensing excite interests.
+Dimakis, Smarandache, and Vontobel \cite{adrs} point out that the LP decoding of LDPC codes is very similar to the LP reconstruction (i.e., $\ell_1$-minimization) of CS, and further show that parity-check matrices of good LDPC codes can be used as provably good measurement matrices under $\ell_1$-minimization.
+LDPC codes are a class of linear block codes, each of which is defined by the nullspace over $\mathbb{F}_2=\{0,1\}$ of a binary sparse $m\times n$ parity-check matrix $H$. $H$ is said to be $(\gamma,\rho)$-\emph{regular} if $H$ has the uniform column weight $\gamma$ and the uniform row weight $\rho$. {In \cite{wlkk,akat,atad}, the famous progressive edge-growth (PEG) algorithm \cite{xheeit} for LDPC codes is used to construct binary sparse measurement matrices.
+These matrices show empirically \cite{wlkk} and provably (\cite{akat,atad}, under $\ell_1$-minimization) good performance in CS.}

-In this paper, we manage to establish more connections between LDPC codes and CS.
-Our main contributions focus on the following two aspects. \begin{itemize} \item \emph{Lower bounding the spark of a binary measurement matrix $H$.} As an important performance parameter for LDPC codes, the stopping distance $s(H)$ plays a similar role that the spark does in CS.
-Firstly, we show that $spark(H)\ge s(H)$, which again verifies the fact that good parity-check matrices are good measurement matrices.
-A special case of the lower bound is the binary corollary of the lower bound for real matrices in \cite{ddme}.
-Then, a new general lower bound of $spark(H)$ is obtained, which improved the previous one in most cases.
-Furthermore, for a class of binary matrices from finite geometry, we give two further improved lower bounds to show their relatively large spark.